talmid-mitmared/nextjs-dockerized-blue-green-deployment/README.md

 https://github.com/user-attachments/assets/206bf346-6ddc-4bf4-950e-7626c0c2fde6

 # Blue-Green Deployment with Docker + Nginx

-This project uses a simple blue-green deployment setup for a static Next.js frontend.
+This project is just testing a simple blue-green deployment for a static Next.js frontend.

 The idea is:
 Do not replace the live app directly.
 Run the new version beside the old version.
 Then switch traffic at the proxy layer.

 ---